 Raytheon Co.
 Space and Airborne Systems, McKinney, Texas, has been awarded a $13,121,979 modification (P00002) to previously awarded agreement FA8650-19-9-9326 for High Energy Laser Weapon Systems (HELWS).
 This modification provides for the purchase of one additional HELWS being produced under the basic agreement, including outside continental U.S.

 Acquisition and Contracting

-Rockwell Collins Inc., Cedar Rapids, Iowa, was awarded a $40,333,758 hybrid (cost-no-fee, cost-plus-fixed-fee and firm-fixed-price) contract for software development, updates, and improvements to include development, engineering, and technical support.
-One bid was solicited with one bid received.
-Work locations and funding will be determined with each order, with an estimated completion date of August 31, 2024.
-U.S. Army Contracting Command, Aberdeen Proving Ground, Maryland, is the contracting activity (W56KGY-19-D-0022).
+Lockheed Martin Corp., Orlando, Florida, was awarded a $93,000,000 cost-plus-fixed-fee contract for a national cyber range that provides the ability to conduct realistic cybersecurity test and evaluation of major Department of Defense (DoD) acquisition programs and the ability to conduct realistic training, certification and mission rehearsal events for the DoD Cyber Mission Force.
+One bid were solicited with one bid received.
+Work locations and funding will be determined with each order, with an estimated completion date of November 19, 2021.
+U.S. Army Contracting Command, Orlando, Florida, is the contracting activity (W900KK-20-D-0001).